Lordoxez/opera-gx-nitro/README.md

 # Discord Nitro Generator ⚽
 This tool is strictly used to generate Discord Nitro's using OperaGX API!

+## 🎊 Exciting Update:
-**Exciting Update:** Once this repository reaches 50 stars, I'll be adding an auto session generator and proxy support!
+Once this repository reaches 50 stars, I'll be adding an auto session generator and proxy support!
 Share and star the repository to help reach this goal!

 ## 🔍 Features
 - Fully Request Based